 Glenohumeral joint effusions may cause a bulge between the coracoid process and the humeral head.
-Possible causes include rheumatoid arthritis Rheumatoid Arthritis (RA) Rheumatoid arthritis (RA) is a chronic systemic autoimmune disease that primarily involves the joints.
-RA causes damage mediated by cytokines, chemokines, and metalloproteases.
-Characteristically... read more , osteoarthritis Osteoarthritis (OA) Osteoarthritis is a chronic arthropathy characterized by disruption and potential loss of joint cartilage along with other joint changes, including bone hypertrophy (osteophyte formation).
-Symptoms... read more , acute infectious arthritis Acute Infectious Arthritis Acute infectious arthritis is a joint infection that evolves over hours or days.
-The infection resides in synovial or periarticular tissues and is usually bacterial—in younger adults, frequently... read more , Milwaukee shoulder Basic calcium phosphate crystal deposition disease Basic calcium phosphate (apatite) and calcium oxalate crystal disorders tend to cause clinical manifestations similar to those of other crystal-induced arthritides.
-(See also Overview of Crystal-Induced... read more , calcium pyrophosphate arthritis (pseudogout) Calcium Pyrophosphate Arthritis Calcium pyrophosphate arthritis involves intra-articular and/or extra-articular deposition of calcium pyrophosphate dihydrate (CPPD) crystals.
-Manifestations are protean and may be minimal or... read more , and other arthropathies.
+Possible causes include rheumatoid arthritis Rheumatoid Arthritis (RA) Rheumatoid arthritis is a chronic systemic autoimmune disease that primarily involves the joints.
+Rheumatoid arthritis causes damage mediated by cytokines, chemokines, and metalloproteases.... read more , osteoarthritis Osteoarthritis (OA) Osteoarthritis is a chronic arthropathy characterized by disruption and potential loss of joint cartilage along with other joint changes, including bone hypertrophy (osteophyte formation).
+Symptoms... read more , acute infectious arthritis Acute Infectious Arthritis Acute infectious (septic) arthritis is a joint infection that evolves over hours or days.
+The infection resides in synovial or periarticular tissues and is usually bacterial—in younger adults... read more , Milwaukee shoulder Basic calcium phosphate crystal deposition disease Basic calcium phosphate (apatite) and calcium oxalate crystal disorders tend to cause clinical manifestations similar to those of other crystal-induced arthritides.
+(See also Overview of Crystal-Induced... read more , calcium pyrophosphate arthritis (pseudogout) Calcium Pyrophosphate Arthritis Calcium pyrophosphate arthritis (CPP arthritis) involves intra-articular and/or extra-articular deposition of calcium pyrophosphate dihydrate (CPPD) crystals.
+Manifestations are protean and... read more , and other arthropathies.

 Limited range of motion, weakness, pain, and other disturbances of mobility caused by rotator cuff impairment Rotator Cuff Injury/Subacromial Bursitis Rotator cuff injury includes tendinitis and partial or complete tears; subacromial bursitis may result from tendinitis.
 Symptoms are shoulder area pain and, with severe tears, weakness.
 Diagnosis... read more can be quickly identified by having the patient attempt—by both abduction and flexion—to raise both arms above the head and then to slowly lower them.
 Specific maneuvers against resistance can help determine which tendons are affected.
 Strength and sensation should be assessed: